TGAC/grassroots-api/docs/services.md

 ### Getting the search results

 The final part that we need to add are the details for how to extract the hits from the results page that the search engine returns.
-This is done by specifying a key called *selector* that has the Cascading Style Sheet (CSS) selector for each entry on the list of results.
+This is done by specifying a key called *selector* that has the CSS selector for each entry on the list of results.
 So imagine that on the results page that http://foobar.com/search returns, our hits are given in a structure such as

 ~~~{.html}